• Home

 Open Door Policy

 While your child is in our care, you can always be assured that the door is open to you.
 Please feel free to drop in and check on your child, however, keep in mind a child adjusting to a new surrounding will want to leave with you if you pop in for a visit.
-I would appreciate your taking into consideration our schedule when dropping in or calling, and remember that visitors usually cause children to react in an excited manner that does not normally occur when we are alone with the children.
-Please keep in mind there may be times when it is not possible for me to run to the phone (diaper changing, bottle feeding, etc.) If the phone goes unanswered, please do not become alarmed, simply leave me a message and we will call you as soon as we are able.
-However, this rarely happens as I have a phone attached to my hip at all times (literally!).
+We would appreciate your taking into consideration our schedule when dropping in or calling, and remember that visitors usually cause children to react in an excited manner that does not normally occur when we are alone with the children.
+Please keep in mind there may be times when it is not possible for us to run to the phone (diaper changing, bottle feeding, etc.) If the phone goes unanswered, please do not become alarmed, simply leave a message and we will call you as soon as we are able.
+However, this rarely happens.

 As previously stated: